t-oreilly/Charlotte/README.md

 Download the build instructions and STL files to build your own robot.
 Once compleated, you will be able to change the behavior of the robot by uploading different codes.
 Watch a video of the robot in action here https://vimeo.com/221069279

-Yuu can also download the project from instrucables @ https://www.instructables.com/id/Charlotte/
+You can also download the project from instrucables @ https://www.instructables.com/id/Charlotte/

 Charlotte was first made in a http://schoolofma.org/ workshop in 2015